General · · 20 min read

 Define Relationship Anxiety and Its Effects

-- Fear of Abandonment: Those with attachment apprehension often grapple with fears of being abandoned or dismissed, even when there’s no substantial proof to support these worries.
+• Fear of Abandonment: Those with attachment apprehension often grapple with fears of being abandoned or dismissed, even when there’s no substantial proof to support these worries.

-- Overanalyzing Interactions: You might find yourself obsessively scrutinizing conversations or messages, frequently interpreting them negatively, which only heightens your distress.
+• Overanalyzing Interactions: You might find yourself obsessively scrutinizing conversations or messages, frequently interpreting them negatively, which only heightens your distress.

 At The Emerald Couch, we specialize in addressing various disorders related to anxiety, including Generalized Anxiety Disorder and Obsessive Compulsive Disorder, as well as trauma.
-Our tailored psychotherapy services encompass both individual counseling and telehealth options.
+Our tailored psychotherapy services encompass both in-person and telehealth options.
 We take a compassionate approach, focusing on building trust and comfort in therapy, allowing clients to share their experiences in a safe space.
 As Hadiah, a counselor at The Emerald Couch, beautifully puts it, individuals deserve love without needing to prove their worth.
 This highlights the importance of self-acceptance in overcoming these challenges.

 Recognize Your Feelings and Triggers